The leading EHR software, Epic, offers numerous advantages to earn their market dominance, making them the one to beat.

-The Epic EHR (opens in new tab) can trace its origins further into the past than others, going back to 1979.
-It was founded with 1 ½ employees, in a basement, and has turned into a major success story.
+The Epic EHR can trace its origins further into the past than most others, going back to 1979.
+It was founded with 1 ½ employees, in a basement, and over time turned into a major success story.

-Based near Madison, Wisconsin in the US (self-guided tours are offered of the software factory), it claims that more than 250 million patients have their records currently in the Epic EHR.
+Based near Madison, Wisconsin in the US (self-guided tours are offered of the software factory), it claims that more than 280 million patients have their records currently in the Epic EHR.
 It also boasts that “Most Healthgrades Top 100 Hospitals Use Epic,” with a dominant market share, which is quite impressive given the increasing competition in this space.

 Specialty modules are available to have laser focused workflows built in for multiple specialities.
 The choices are quite vast, and include modules for Cardiology, Ophthalmology, Orthopedics and Radiology among the dozens of possibilities.